10 Tips to Master a Lunch Interview

-- Eating: Do not eat too fast and eat as quietly as possible.
-Obviously you should chew with your mouth closed.
+- Eating: Do not eat too fast, and eat as quietly as possible, obviously you should chew with your mouth closed.
 Steer clear of dipping the bread in your meal or dragging the fork along the plate.
-You might be nervous during this, but try to eat at least half of your meal and never ask to take any of the food home with you.
-The goal is to try to eat without drawing attention to your eating activities.
-You are not there to gain sustenance but to speak with the employer.
-This is not to say you shouldn't eat that would appear to be odd, but keep your focus where it belongs.
+You might be nervous, but try to eat at least half of your meal and never take leftovers of food home with you.
+The goal here is to try to eat without drawing attention to your eating activities.
+You are not there to gain sustenance, but to speak with the employer.
+We are not saying you shouldn't eat, that would be odd, but keep your focus where it belongs.

-- Sit up straight and try to take small bites to avoid awkward pauses between questions, but do allow some time to pass because you can use it to think of answers to all the questions.
+- Sit up straight and try to take small bites to avoid awkward pauses between questions, but do allow some time to pass because you can use it to think of the answers to the questions.

 - Only order a dessert if your interviewer does.
-You don't know if they have other plans after this and ordering a dessert will hold them up.
+You don't know if they have other plans after this and ordering a dessert will delay them.

 - Neatly fold your napkin and place it next to your plate when you are finished.